 If you want to use a brush cleanser instead of a baby shampoo, there are lots of available products to choose from.
 My favorites are MAC Brush Cleanser and Sigma Beauty SigMagic Brushampoo.
-But there are also other antibacterial brush cleaners from brands like Dior, Laura Mercier, Estee Lauder, and Bobbi Brown.
+But there are also other antibacterial cleaners from brands like Dior, Laura Mercier, Estee Lauder, and Bobbi Brown.

-Most of these brush cleansers have a quick-drying formula which helps shorten drying time.
+Most of these cleansers have a quick-drying formula which helps shorten drying time.
 They can be used to clean, disinfect and condition natural and synthetic brushes without damaging them.
 To be sure, follow the instructions of a specific product when using it.

 DIY Makeup Brush Cleansers